 You’d be hard-pressed to find a classroom at ECFS in which students sit silently, taking notes as they listen to a teacher.
-That’s because our curriculum is rooted in lessons and projects that engage their hands, hearts, and bodies as much as they engage their minds.
+Our curriculum is rooted in lessons and projects that engage their hands, hearts, and bodies as much as they engage their minds.
 Why only learn about how the plantain is a food staple in many societies when you can taste, touch, and cook with it as our Pre-K students do in class?
-Why only read about World War II from a textbook when you can witness the historic sites and battlegrounds up close as Fieldston Upper students can do on a Spring Recess trip to Europe?
 Wherever possible, our faculty aim to transform learning into lived experience.

 One example is an interdisciplinary unit for our Pre-K students that bridges what they learn in their science and music classes.
 After becoming familiar with sound and vibration, students construct their own instruments from recycled materials.
 The unit concludes with a performance in front of the entire class — it may not be on the level of a Carnegie Hall recital, but it’s a fun and immersive performance nevertheless.